tkishel/pe_tune/README.md

 puppet_enterprise::profile::amq::broker::heap_mb: 1024
 ```

 This module outputs node-specific settings by default.
-With a monolithic infrastructure, the output could be saved to a common.yaml file.
+With a monolithic infrastructure, the output could be saved to a common/default yaml file.
 With a split infrastructure, the output would need to be saved to node-specific YAML files included in a node-specific hierarchy.

 For example: